On p-adic lattices and Grassmannians: Hilbert schemes and lattice schemes

-An $R$-subscheme $V\subset \Spec R[x_{1},\dotsc,x_{n}]$ which is defined by an admissible ideal will also be called admissible, and by the Hilbert function of such a $V$ we will mean the Hilbert function of its defining ideal.
+A closed $R$-subscheme $V\subset \Spec R[x_{1},\dotsc,x_{n}]$ which is defined by an admissible ideal will also be called admissible, and by the Hilbert function of $V$ we mean the Hilbert function of its defining ideal.